Nigeria / Entry requirements

-Applicants for a master's degree will generally require a bachelor's degree from a recognised institution with a minimum class of 2:1 and a minimum GPA of 3.5/5.0.
+Applicants for a master's degree will generally require a bachelor's degree from a recognised institution with a minimum class of a 2:1 or a minimum GPA of 3.5/5.0.

 For some courses, a good 2:2 bachelor’s degree may be acceptable.

-A master's degree from a good university will allow access onto an MPhil course for those wishing to proceed to PhD.
+A master's degree from a good university will allow access onto an MPhil or PhD.

 Postgraduate research degrees are individually supervised and we strongly recommend that prospective applicants make initial enquiries with the potential supervisor or School before submitting a formal application.

 A research proposal might be required along with your formal application.
 Please check with the School to which you wish to apply.

 All international students coming to study in the UK on a Tier 4 visa/Student Route visa are required to demonstrate their proficiency in English language.
 The minimum English language requirements for each programme are specified in the course description.

 We accept a range of global English tests (for example: IELTS, TOEFL iBT).
 In addition, we can usually accept a high score in English in WAEC exams (if taken within the last seven years).
 The minimum grade requirement is usually B3 or B2 depending on the requirement of the course.